SoftwareBrothers/admin-bro-theme-dark/readme.md

-## Warning - this theme only works for v1.6 of AdminBro (it hasn't been updated yet)
+## Warning - this theme only works with AdminBro v1.6 (it hasn't been updated yet)

 ## Dark Theme for AdminBro